-“George Harrison!”
-Paul replied, his tone suggesting that this was the obvious and perhaps only answer.
+“George Harrison!” he replied.
+His tone suggested that this was the obvious and perhaps only answer.
 “He brought it all, Ravi Shankar, that’s great music.
 All that from India was coming over.
 That’s what was happening, it was the 70’s.”

-“Yes, George Harrison was an amazing dude…hmm…my wife loves Ravi Shankar.”
+“Yes, George Harrison was an amazing dude.
+My wife loves Ravi Shankar.”
 (Jeanine is a big fan of Ravi Shankar.)
 I was six when the Beatles had their first hit in the US.
 But like a lot of people, I was a fan of Harrison in the post-Beatle era.
 While confused about the connection between Harrison and Buddhism, I had no trouble sharing the vibe.
 Adjusting his cap, Paul looked me in the eye.
 For a moment we were quiet.

 The Wisdom of India

 Google George Harrison and Buddhist Meditation and nothing comes up.
 That’s because starting in the late 1960’s, Harrison was a student of Hinduism and Yoga.
 But the soon to be ex-Beatle practiced meditation (Transcendental at first, then other forms from Hinduism).
 He also told the world about it.
 While the Shambhala Buddhism I study comes from Tibet, the Buddha and Buddhism are Indian in origin.
 And some scholars see Buddhism, which rejected the caste system, as a reformation of early Hinduism.
 In the last century Tibetan refugees have brought Buddhism back to India.
 It’s been hundreds of years, however, since indigenous Buddhism flourished in India.

 Paul knows of my connection to the local meditation center and possibly Samadhi Cushions.
 ‘Samadhi’ is Sanskrit (from India) meaning ‘meditative absorption’.
 Our shop is up the road in nearby Barnet.
 It’s where I work and where meditation cushions are made and sold.
 Samadhi Cushions and the meditation center we support have been here since the 1970’s.
 And while Jeanine and I moved here in the 90’s, we met at Karmê Chöling back in 1976.
 By and large, our neighbors in this rural community are friendly and welcoming.
 At the same time, in casual conversation, Buddhism is often conflated with Islam or Hinduism—anything that’s not Christianity.
 Multicultural we aren’t.